The Present Perfect Simple Tense – Everything you need to know

 Dig a little deeper and you will find authors who stress the anterior traits of the present perfect.
 For instance, Biber et al. (1999: 460) take such a stance, mentioning the tense’s continuative properties along the way.

-Werner (2014) also highlights the viewpoint of Huddleston and Pullum in their 1992 work: Cambridge Grammar of the English Language.
-Intriguingly, they categorise the present perfect as a “secondary past tense” (Huddleston and Pullum, 2002: 116, in Werner, 2014).
+I must also acknowledge the viewpoint of Huddleston and Pullum in their 1992 work: Cambridge Grammar of the English Language.
+Intriguingly, they categorise the present perfect as a “secondary past tense” (Huddleston and Pullum, 2002: 116).

 Contrary to the views above, Quirk et al. (1985: 4.20) describe the general meaning of the present perfect as "current relevance".